nehalbhanushali/Bitcoin_Transaction_Network_Analysis/luigi_instructions.md

-`python -m luigi --module merge_accepted_loans MergeDataDownloaded --local-scheduler`
+`python -m luigi --module collect_books  DownloadBookData  --local-scheduler`

-`python3 -m luigi --module download_accepted_loans  DownloadLendingClubDataSet  --local-scheduler`
+Pipeline- To Download data and Process it.
+Data is downloaded from bitfinex.
+From two rest api one is books and other is trade api.

-Pipeline- Accepted and Declined loans
+The luigi pipline id divided in 3 tasks:
-The luigi pipline id divided in 4 tasks:
+1. DownloadBookData- Data is downloaded from `https://api.bitfinex.com/v1\btc\book\usd`
-1. DownloadLendingClubDataSet- Using mechanical soup login happens, then the values from dropdown are extracted to download files.
-The output is directed using luigi folder.
+2. DownloadTradeData -Data is downloaded from `https://api.bitfinex.com/v1\btc\trade\usd`

-2. MergeDataDownloaded -The downloaded data is now merged to create a dataframe.
-Due to memmory constraints on docker the downloaded files once merge are deleted.
+Downloaded data is stored in MongoDB

-3. HandleMissingData- this luigi task handles missing data and does feture engineering to derive new features.
-The clean file is saved to disk.
-The format is gzip due to memory constraints of docker.
+3. DataCleaningAndParsing- Data downloaded from rest api's is in json format.
+It is parsed to extract revlant fields and stored in processed csv file
 4. UploadDataToS3- This task uploads processed file to S3 bucket.